Zehelein/pg-transactional-outbox/lib/README.md

 ### Outbox Storage

 The outbox storage is used to store the message that should later be sent into the `outbox` database table.
-It comes in two flavors:

-The `initializeMessageStorage` is initialized to store outbox messages.
-In the above example, it is used to store outbox messages for the aggregate type `movie` and the message type `movie_created`.
-The storage function accepts the following parameters:
+The `initializeMessageStorage` is initialized to store outbox messages:

-- `message`: the outbox message with a unique message ID, aggregate type, message type, the ID of the aggregate, and the create date.
+- `message`: the outbox message with a unique message ID and other relevant data.
 It contains the message payload that is used on the receiving side to act on such a message.
-  And optional metadata that can be used for the actual message transport like routing keys and the target queue.
-- `client`: the database client with an open database transaction to both handle the business logic database changes as well as store the outgoing message within that transaction.
+- `client`: the database client with an open database transaction to handle both the business logic database changes as well as store the outgoing message within that transaction.

 ### Outbox Listener

-The `initializeReplicationMessageListener` is used to create and start the WAL listener that gets notified when a new outbox message is written to the outbox table.
+The `initializeReplicationMessageListener` is used to create and start the logical replication-based listener that gets notified when a new outbox message is written to the outbox table.
 It takes the message publisher instance as an input parameter and calls it to send out messages.
 Other parameters are the `config` object, a `logger` instance and an optional strategies object to fine-tune and customize specific aspects of the outbox listener.

+The second option is to use the `initializePollingMessageListener` to use the database polling approach to query for unprocessed outbox messages.
+It uses the same handler to send out the message and the same logger.
+It has a (partly) different configuration object and can optionally define also different strategies.

 ### Message Publisher